Onisa2/Alt-school-Homework/README.md

 # Alt-school-Homework
-Here are the commands i used to accomplish each task:
+Here are the commands i used to accomplish each task and for this homework i used my Ubuntu installed machine cli:
 Prerequisite:Created altschool user
 Ans :sudo useradd -m altschool sudo passwd altschool